jepsen-io/maelstrom/doc/workloads.md

 ## Workload: Kafka

 A simplified version of a Kafka-style stream processing system.
-Servers provide a set of append-only logs identified by *keys*.
+Servers provide a set of append-only logs identified by string *keys*.
 Each integer *offset* in a log has one *message*.
 Offsets may be sparse: not every offset must contain a message.

 A client appends a message to a log by making a `send` RPC request with the keyn and value they want to append; the server responds with the offset it assigned for that particular message.

-To read a log, a client issues a `subscribe` RPC request with a set of keys it wants to receive messages from; the server is responsible for tracking that this particular client has subscribed to those keys.
+To read a log, a client issues an `assign` RPC request with a set of keys it wants to receive messages from; the server is responsible for tracking that this particular client has assigned those keys.
+Note that this is a hybrid of Kafka's `assign` and `subscribe`: it makes the server responsible for tracking polling offsets, but does not have any concept of consumer groups.

-After having subscribed, the client can issue a `poll` request.
+After having assigned, the client can issue a `poll` request.
 In response, the server sends a `poll_ok` RPC response, containing a map of keys to sequences of messages.
 We'll talk about exactly *which* messages in a moment.